Summer seems to be coming early this year to northern Arkansas, you never know though. Remember 2013, when it snowed in early

 out the road completely.
 Today sitting

-here on the banks of Cove Creek are some heavy equipment and lots of building
+here on the creek banks are heavy equipment and lots of building

-materials, it looks to me like there may be a new bridge here in the not-too-distant future.
-That will be nice!
+materials, it looks to me like there may be a new bridge here in the future.
 So once again we turn around, it’s starting to

 Cove Creek tributary stream